SLTWTR-Creative-Agency/advancedthemebuilder/README.md

 1. Choose a template file.  (eg. product.liquid)
 2. Insert the following code where you would like your zone. `{% include 'atb' zone:"First-Area"%}`
 3. Each zone is given a name such as *First-Area*.
-Zone names must consist of only letters, numbers, and dashes.
+Zone names may contain only letters, numbers, and dashes.